2kool2/crop-copy-slide-restore/readme.md

 ##Features

 * User-defined number of lines initially displayed, defined in the HTML.
-* JavaScript writes an accurate inline max-height property and is animated via CSS.
+* JavaScript writes an accurate inline max-height property which is animated via CSS.
 * Resizing the viewport recalculates the length of text displayed and adjusts the max-height values.
 * Utilises ARIA roles and live region to help meet <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2 (accessibility).
 * Vanilla JavaScript and less than 2kB minified &amp; gzipped.